-This 'Beginners Guide to Geographic Referencing' describes the process and explains why geographic referencing is an improvement on the existing process of postcode referencing.
+This guide describes the process and explains why geographic referencing is an improvement on the previous process of manual postcode referencing.

 The production of National Statistics involves the collection, processing and output of statistical data.

-For example, we might produce statistics of unemployment rate by electoral ward, or birth rate by local authority district.
+For example, we might produce statistics of unemployment rates by electoral ward or statistics of birth rates by local authority district (LAD).

-Since the late 1970s the approach to data referencing has been to use the event postcode, as described in section 3.
+Between the late 1970s and 2000 the approach to data referencing was to manually allocate the event postcode.

-Although this has been a valuable method, it is not without its limitations, and we are therefore moving towards a new approach, geographic referencing.
+Although this was a valuable method, it was not without its limitations, and so we moved to a new approach: geographic referencing.

-This involves referencing events to a specific and fixed point, usually a grid reference; the many advantages of this are described in section 4.
+This involves referencing events to a specific and fixed point, usually a grid reference; the advantages of this are described below.

 3.1.1.
 Postcodes do not map directly to other geographic areas

-Postcodes areas do not take account of administrative boundaries (or any other geography).
+Postcodes do not take account of administrative boundaries (or any other geography).

-The result is that addresses lying close to administrative boundaries are sometimes assigned to the wrong area.
+The result is that some addresses lying close to administrative boundaries may appear to be assigned to the ‘other’ area.

-For small areas such as electoral wards the resulting statistical errors can sometimes be considerable.
+For small areas such as output area (OA), the resulting statistical differences can sometimes be considerable.

-Fortunately the errors are less significant for larger areas as:
+Fortunately the differences are less significant for larger areas, as:

 there are proportionally fewer postcodes straddling the boundaries

-the errors are more likely to be cancelled out as data which are wrongly allocated to one area may be balanced by an opposite misallocation elsewhere on the area boundary.
+the differences are more likely to be cancelled out, as data that is misallocated to one area may be balanced by an opposite misallocation elsewhere on the area boundary.
 This cancellation effect is even stronger in datasets with a large number of observations

 3.1.2.
 Postcodes can move around